-The popular amino acid-based baby formula Neocate is under review after two recent studies linked the product to infant injuries (link to birth injuries page) such as malnourishment, bone fractures and rickets.
+The popular amino acid-based baby formula Neocate is under review after two recent studies linked the product to infant birth injuries such as malnourishment, bone fractures and rickets.

 Now, the manufacturer has revamped the formula to lower health risks and those families affected are being urged to learn about their legal options for compensation that could help with treatment for their babies.